Here are 3 effective ways to face change without fear.

-Globally we have all faced imposed changes during 2020 and 2021.
-I lost my business and know that many similar stories will emerge from this period.
-As with everyone in an industry that didn’t thrive during the roller coaster of lockdowns and general upheaval of the pandemic, I went through all the emotions of grief.
+Globally, we have all faced imposed changes during 2020 and 2021.
+I lost a business as did many others.
+Anyone in an industry that didn’t thrive during the roller coaster of lockdowns and general upheaval of the pandemic, went through periods of grief.
 I tried to positively pivot but couldn’t seem to find the right answers.

-Then I remembered to take my own advice and set fear and the fatigue that can accompany it aside.
+Then I remembered to take my own advice and set anxiety to the side.
+It was time to face change without fear.

 Fear will mean different things for everyone

 Most of us will face some of it when we are presented with change.
 I would describe myself as fearless and determined.
 This doesn’t mean that I don’t get flustered and overwhelmed but I will face that fear directly.
 I’ll grasp quickly at opportunities that come my way.
 Whilst I am extremely open to adventurous change, I’m not advocating always making the choice to adjust your direction without taking a good critical look at all your options.